Ko ngā whakamāramatanga mō te hunga ngaio | Information for Professionals

 Fetal Alcohol Spectrum Disorder (FASD) is a diagnostic term used to describe impacts on the brain and body of individuals prenatally exposed to alcohol.
 FASD is a lifelong disability and it's estimated that between 3-5% of babies born in Aotearoa annually will have FASD.

-Almost all staff at FASD-CAN have in-home experience of caring for family members with FASD.
-We and our members know that interventions and support can make an enormous difference for those with FASD – but mental health professionals will need to adapt their therapies, programmes, and interventions to achieve this success with their FASD clients.
+Almost all kaimahi / staff at FASD-CAN have in-home experience of caring for family members with FASD.
+We and our members know that interventions and support can make an enormous difference for those with FASD – but it is crucial for mental health professionals to adapt their therapies, programmes, and interventions to achieve this success with their FASD clients.
 There is need for both an FASD-informed approach and a brain-based lens to the interventions offered.

-See tabs below for our selections of the best global resources, as well as a few we have put together.
+See tabs below for our selections of the best global resources, as well as some which are Aotearoa-specific.

 This is the best FASD resource currently available for mental health professionals in Aotearoa NZ.